+During the long work week and focus on my career and business goals, I need to take a break from it all.
 One of my Sunday morning routines is watching CBS Sunday Morning for my weekly dose of newsworthy topics about the performing arts, including ballet music and pop culture.
+I often get career advice and work life balance insights in the process.
 I grab my coffee, my journal and tablet and head to the bedroom, open the blinds, fluff pillows, and call the pups to join me.
 Anyway, one Sunday, as I procrastinated about blogging and opted to search the Crate and Barrel sale instead, I hear the start of Michelle Miller's interview with Robert Pattinson.
 Of course, I stop browsing Tondo bowls immediately to listen.

 The interview was primarily about his film "Good Time", but during the interview, Pattinson admitted that he felt a little ambivalent about his success as an actor, Miller said.
 On camera, Pattinson explained, "my main thing is, which I always had the fear of since I started acting Is that everyone's just going to see through it and see that you're just some kid from London basically, so you always think that people are just going to see through whatever character you make."
 Wow!
 That sounded a lot like imposter syndrome to me.